-Below we take a look at three of the most prolific actors who are more recognised by the characters they play than who they really are.
+Below we take a look at three of the most prolific actors you probably don’t know, who are more recognised by the characters they play than who they really are.

 In Hollywood, there are a multitude of stars that have transcended to A-list status.
 These celebrities are known by their names rather than by the characters that they have played that made them household names.